-High Lady Fionnda accompanied the army to Cairhien in The Shadow Rising, of her own accord and is still there.
+High Lady Fionnda accompanied the army to Cairhien in The Shadow Rising, of her own accord and was still there as of Towers of Midnight.
 She has a stern face and hard eyes, yet is beautiful despite that.
 In Crossroads of Twilight she was seen conversing with Aliaine Chuliandred; it was formerly unusual for Tairen and Cairhienin nobles to mix sociably.

 High Lord Gueyam